Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - The last two checkpoints are missing.

 - The ring layout on the wall near the start is very different.
 Only small single lines lower down.
-There is also no speed shoes box on this wall either.
+There is no Speed Shoes box on this wall, either.

 - No objects in the higher tunnel accessed from the wall.